Pints, Pounds, & Pâté

 What to Wear in Italy

 In the peak summer months, when the average high temperature in Italy is 86, the sun is hot, and the crowds seem to be multiplying, at least a couple pairs are going to be a necessity.
 JCrew Factory has incredible deals on shorts.
 J McLaughlin has some great longer options.
+As we discussed with skirts, avoid packing extremely short shorts.
+European don't wear them as much as we do, and you may run into occasional dress code issues.

 What to Wear in Italy: